The doctor in audiology program at Missouri State is competitive and the number of students who can enter the program each year is limited.

 Full admission to the program shall be based on the following components and application requirements/deadlines:

-- A Bachelor's degree in CSD.
+- A Bachelor's degree from a regionally accredited university.

 - The student must have a cumulative GPA of 3.00 or better (4.00 scale).
 Additionally, GPA withing the CSD undergraduate major must be a 3.00 or better.

 - Graduate Record Examination.
 GRE scores are considered along with GPA and other application components.
 GRE scores must be submitted through CSDCAS by choosing the MSU designation (code 0741).

 CSDCAS application service.
 Students will submit applications through CSDCAS and those who are accepted to the program and commit to attending Missouri State University will be required to complete an application to the MSU Graduate College.
 Information will be supplied when admission is offered.
 For instructions on the CSDCAS application process, please visit the CSDCAS website at www.csdcas.org.